vsrinivas/fuchsia/development/languages/c-cpp/cpp-style.md

 }
 ```

-#### Conditionals
+#### Conditionals and loops

 Do not use spaces inside parentheses (the Google style guide discourages but
 permits this).

-Do not use the single-line form for short conditionals (the Google style guide
+Do not use the single-line form for short conditionals and loops (the Google
-permits both forms):
+style guide permits both forms):

 ```cpp
 // Don't do this: